 Audio Converters support both Peak and Loudness Normalization.
 Which one to choose?

-By default, a Peak Normalization with Level 0 dBFS (decibels relative to Full Scale) is selected in Preferences, as such a setting does not compress or distort the sound.
+By default, Peak Normalization with a level of 0 dBFS (decibels relative to Full Scale) is selected in Preferences, as this setting does not compress or distort the sound.

-Loudness Normalization can often be a good choice for the equalizing volume of all audio tracks when converting music collection for listening in a car or on your mobile device.
+Loudness Normalization can often be a good choice for equalizing the volume of all audio tracks when converting a music collection for listening in a car or on your mobile device.

 The measurement algorithm is the main difference between the two methods.